Event Causality Is Key to Computational Story Understanding: Causality Extraction on Glucose

+Aside from the prompt shown in Figure \ref{fig:prompt}, we design 11 additional prompts for event causality extraction.
 In this section, we present a comprehensive list of the 12 prompts we experimented with for causality extraction.

-\paragraph{Basic Prompt} Here we show the basic prompt we use for causality extraction, all of the other prompts in this section are variations of this prompt.
+\paragraph{Basic Prompt} We show the basic prompt we use for causality extraction in Figure \ref{fig:basic_prompt}, all of the other prompts in this section are variations of this prompt.

-\paragraph{Separate Cause and Effect} Dimensions 1 to 5 represent the causes of the event and Dimensions 6 to 10 represent the effects of the event, it seems natural to generate the causes and effects separately.
+\paragraph{Separate Cause and Effect} Dimensions 1 to 5 of GLUCOSE represent the causes of the event and Dimensions 6 to 10 represent the effects of the event, it seems natural to generate the causes and effects separately.

 The prompt instructions remain unchanged, but when generating dimensions 1 to 5, the causal statements of dimensions 6 to 10 are removed from the example outputs.